-Tuesday night, Massachusetts Senator Elizabeth Warren was silenced on the senate floor by Republicans for being “disrespectful.”
+Tuesday night, Massachusetts Senator Elizabeth Warren was silenced on the Senate floor by Republicans for being “disrespectful.”
 Warren, exercising her first amendment right, was urging Republicans to reconsider Trump’s pick for attorney general- Jeff Sessions.
 Elizabeth was simply reading a letter written by Corretta Scott King, exposing Sessions for “intimidating elderly black voters” in the state of Alabama.
 The controversy following this incident speaks to larger issues within our governance far beyond the vicinity of that Senate room.

-The bi-partisan nature of the Senate cultivates the engagement of civil debate by two opposing parties, each exercising their first amendment right to collectively decide what is best for our nation.
+The bipartisan nature of the Senate cultivates the engagement of civil debate by two opposing parties, each exercising their first amendment right to decide what is best for our nation collectively.
 The issue with last night’s occurrences didn’t stem from the presence of conflict, but rather how that conflict was handled.
 Although Republicans may not have entirely agreed with Warren’s views on Sessions, silencing and disregarding her right of free speech proved to be an inadequate resolve.
 Republicans argued that Warren was violating some obscure rule that Senators mustn’t “speak ill” of one another.
-Violation against such a rule lacks validation as Warren utilized the words of Corretta, not her own.
+Violation against such a law lacks validation as Warren utilized the words of Corretta, not her own.

 Corretta’s letter may be viewed here.